EswaranRajagopalan/MemoryGameCA/README.md

 # MemoryGameCA

-The application is a memory matching game.
+The application is a memory matching game devloped in Android.
 The game has two modes

 Mode 1: